What is the difference between your full-time training program and your camps?

 How can I make payments?

-At present, we only accept cash or cheques and we ask that if you wish to pay monthly for your training that you give us postdated cheques for the whole season when you start the program.
+At present, we accept cash, cheques or Interac e-Transfer.
+We ask that if you wish to pay monthly for your training that you give us postdated cheques for the whole season when you start the program.

 Does the full-time program require players to be available to play games on top of their weekly training?